Deep Inelastic Processes and the Equations of Motion: Gauge Invariant Correlator

 Therefore we have $p^2\approx 2p^+p^-$ and $p^+ = O(Q)$, whence

-and it follows that the coefficients $\Gamma_n$ are of order $Q^{-n}$, up to QCD corrections, consisting of terms of the type $g^{2k}(lnQ)^m$, with $k$ and $m$ integers and $k\geq m$\cite{ddt}.
+and it follows that the coefficients $\Gamma_n$ are of order $Q^{-n}$, up to QCD corrections, consisting of terms of the type $g^{2k}(lnQ)^m$, with $k$ and $m$ integers and $k\geq m$ (Dokshitzer {\it et al.}, 1980).
 For the same reason, the coupling $g$, which appears in expansion (\ref{exp}), assumes small values, corresponding to short distances and times.

 To summarize, we have found that the T-even and the T-odd correlators, given by eqs. (\ref{spl}), may be written as expansions in $gM/Q$, {\it i. e.},